upcoming events

 TAROT STUDY GROUP

-The intention of this group is to explore the use of the Tarot, and how it is another method for accessing the personal unconscious and generating insights.
+The intention of this group is to explore the use of the Tarot, as a method for accessing the personal unconscious and generating insights.
 We will get to know the cards through focused discussions of one card per month, as well as engaging in practice readings using a Jungian framework.

 We meet one Thursday a month from 4:30 - 6:30 pm at the home of Patricia Lyster in Esquimalt.
 Folks are welcome to come and go as needed.
 Please arrive with a set of tarot cards (not oracle), and some thoughts or research regarding the chosen card of study for the week.